eflumerf/styleguide/dune-daq-cppguide.md

 use named functions instead (a method named `DebugString()` is the most common convention).

+### Streams [DUNE VERSION]
+[Deleted; folded into the new "printing messages" section]

+### Printing Messages [DUNE VERSION]

+Use TRACE for output.
+Never use alternatives (this includes printf, cout, etc.)

+Include as much information useful for debugging in warning/error messages.
+E.g., rather than "Data found corrupt", go with "Data found corrupt in data packet ID #8294 with timestamp 0x3527378 (55735160 decimal) in run 34872"

+Overload `<<` for streaming only for types representing values, and write only the user-visible value, not any implementation details.

+Take care that a given print statement not swamp other the output of other equally-or-even-more-important messages

+Distinguish between print statements meant for users, and for yourself and other developers.
+Use TRACE levels above 0-4 for the former, and 5+ for the latter.

+[Re: TRACE levels.
+Perhaps we should come up with a formal system for what levels for what time of messages?
+E.g., benchmark messages in trace levels 10-14, intermediate variable value messages in levels 15-19, etc.]

 ### Preincrement and Predecrement

 Use prefix form (`++i`) of the increment and decrement operators with